by John Ellis

 I find the ways that some professing Christians talk about pornography and lust stupefying, at best.
 Jesus’ words in Matthew 5:29-30 are rarely applied; in fact, coming up with practical ways to obey Jesus’ hyperbolic yet imminently understandable point is a good way to get mocked.

 That moment has stuck with me.
 First, it still saddens me that a brother in Christ subjugates the pursuit of holiness to anything, much less to pop culture.
 Second, it was a watershed moment for me, of sorts.
-In that moment, I was confronted with the question of whether I was going to pursue holiness or the esteem of man or even subjugate holiness to my own desire for entertainment.
+In that moment, I was confronted with the question of whether I was going to pursue holiness or was I going to pursue the esteem of man, even going so far as to subjugate my pursuit of holiness to my own desire for entertainment under the guise of “Christian liberty.”

 As my kids have gotten older, that question has taken on a deeper resonance.
 Specifically, as I have watched my son grow into a boy staring into adolescence, my own engagement with pop culture has begun to carry more weight.
 Now, the above question includes the query of whether I’m helping set my son up to fight lust or to foster lust in his heart.